Anchor Home Inspection — licensed pest control company in Brownwood, Texas

 Their licensed service areas include termite treatment.

-Anchor Home Inspection maintains a strong 5-star rating on Google based on 615 customer reviews, placing them among the highest-rated pest control providers in the Brownwood area.
+Anchor Home Inspection maintains a strong 5-star rating based on 600+ customer reviews, placing them among the highest-rated pest control providers in the Brownwood area.

 Licensed for 1 service category under TPCL #602884